Wyoming Farm Bureau Federation sets policy for coming year, elects leaders

-November 17, 2021— The 30 x 30 land grab, election integrity, individual freedoms regarding health decisions and IRS reporting were among the many topics included in policies adopted at the 102nd annual meeting of the Wyoming Farm Bureau Federation (WyFB).
+November 16, 2022—Corner crossing trespass, aging irrigation infrastructure, social governance scores, and foreign ownership of land, water and minerals were among the many topics included in policies adopted at the 103rd Annual Meeting of the Wyoming Farm Bureau Federation (WyFB).
 Held Nov.
-11-13, 2021 in Cody, Wyo., the meeting is an important step in the grassroots policy development process of the Farm Bureau Federation.
-The need for a competitive enterprise system, individual freedoms and protection of property rights resonated through the discussions as Farm Bureau Federation members developed policy.
+10-12, 2022 in Casper, Wyo., the meeting is an important step in the grassroots policy development process of the Farm Bureau Federation.
+The need for the protection of property rights resonated through the discussions as Farm Bureau Federation members developed policy.

-The Wyoming Farm Bureau Federation has always stood on the principles of individual freedoms and constitutional government and the discussion at the 102nd annual meeting was no different.
-“Our members strongly believe individual freedoms are vital,” Hamilton said.
-“Policy passed this year supports our members beliefs that individuals can assess their circumstances without the need for governmental guidance.”
+The Wyoming Farm Bureau Federation has always stood on the principles of individual freedoms and constitutional government.
+“Our members strongly believe individual freedoms and constitutional government are vital,” Hamilton concluded.

 Todd and his family farm in Laramie County.
 He and his wife, Laura, have four children.
 Fornstrom runs Premium Hay Products, an alfalfa pellet mill, and runs a trucking business and custom combining business.
 Fornstrom also works with his father farming near Pine Bluffs.
 The diversified farm consists of irrigated corn, wheat, alfalfa, and dry beans.

-Voting delegates elected Cole Coxbill, of Goshen County, to his sixth term as WyFB Vice President.
+Voting delegates elected Cole Coxbill, of Goshen County, to his seventh term as WyFB Vice President.
 Coxbill and his wife, Sammie, have three children.
-They run a trucking business, commercial spraying business and raise cattle.
+They run a trucking business, commercial row crop spraying business, raise cattle and farm.

-Lane Hageman, of Goshen County, was elected to his first term as the Director-At-Large.
+Lane Hageman, of Goshen County, was elected to his second term as the Director-At-Large.
 Hageman lives and works on his family’s cow/calf ranch in southeastern Wyoming.
-Hageman is also a Goshen County Farm Bureau Federation Board Member and a member of the WyFB Young Farmer & Rancher Committee.